Meet The Cairn Terrier

 CAIRN TERRIER HEALTH 101

 This website is designed to provide resources in a clear manner permitting you to make informed decisions when purchasing your pup.
+You pay a good price for a purebred dog - make sure that pup is worth what you are paying!
+If a breeder isn't putting puppy money back into their dogs by health testing, what are they spending it on?

 Today EVERY ethical breeder provides proof of health testing on any dogs they breed.
 "Health testing" is not taking a dog to the veterinarian for a checkup.
 It is specific tests, either DNA or physical such as xrays or specialized testing of body parts such as eyes, heart, patellas or other joints or organs.
 Results from these tests are recorded with the Orthopedic Foundation for Animals (OFA).